-D. Pursuant to California Rules of Court, rule 4.220(g), defendant's witnesses shall appear at the remote location with the defendant.
+D. Pursuant to California Rules of Court, rule 4.220(g), law enforcement officers and other witnesses may testify at the remote location or in court and be cross-examined by the defendant from the remote location.

-E. Defendant must submit form TR-505 or TR-510 to the Traffic Clerk's Office for filing.
+E. Defendant must submit form TR-505 or TR-510 and the bail amount when required to the Traffic Clerk's Office for filing.
 The forms may be submitted in person at: